wp-plugins/digishop/readme.txt

 * added uninstall script to clean stuff up after plugin removal
 * added sanbox paypal email in the settings (useful when testing with sandbox)
 * added .htaccess in data/ folder
+* added aggressive logging. the log file is made up hash and date for harder guessing.
+It should not be accessible because of htaccess
 * fixes and tweaks

 = 1.0.3 =